Information Before Destination…

 Traveling to an unknown destination ignites our passion and a desire for adventure.
 It opens the door for us to step outside the “box” and enter a world of possibilities.

-But there is also the practical side of traveling: Rules and regulations, getting through airport security, entry/exit requirements for foreign countries, safety and health aspects when traveling abroad, and what your budget dictates.
+However, there is also the practical side of traveling: rules and regulations, navigating airport security, entry/exit requirements for foreign countries, safety and health considerations when traveling abroad, and what your budget allows.

-In order to travel from our side of the world to another, we need to know what is required — and the list is long.
-There is more apprehension about traveling abroad…and even within the U.S. The increased vulnerability to terrorist attacks and security threats equals heightened security measures at airports, hotels, train stations, and other public places.
+To travel from one side of the world to another, we need to know what is required — and the list is long.
+There is more apprehension about traveling abroad, as well as within the U.S. The increased vulnerability to terrorist attacks and security threats equates to heightened security measures at airports, hotels, train stations, and other public places.
 This necessitates forethought when traveling.

-Missing a so-called “minor” detail (such as not having enough blank pages in your passport, or not having a visa when required) can cause major problems.
-You may not be able to board the plane or enter your destination country.
-You could find yourself abroad with no way of getting cash, because the ATM pin number is not accepted at foreign ATM machines, or you find that your passport is invalid because it will be expiring within six months of your return date.
+Missing a so-called “minor” detail (such as not having enough blank pages in your passport or not having a visa when required) can cause significant problems.
+You may be unable to board the plane or enter the destination country.
+You could find yourself abroad with no way of getting cash because the ATM PIN number is not accepted at foreign ATM machines.
+Or you could find that your passport is invalid because it will expire within six months of your return date.

 Many a vacation has been ruined by the unanticipated “potholes” in the roads of travel.

-Did you know there are alternate lodging options that could make your travel more affordable?
+Did you know there are alternative lodging options that could make your travel more affordable?

 You’ll get answers to questions that have left many a traveler confused.
-You’ll stay informed about the ever-changing requirements at airport security and customs, and you’ll be made aware of hidden or less commonly known facts.
-Advanced planning will reward you financially and emotionally in the end.
+You’ll stay informed about the ever-changing airport security and customs requirements and be made aware of hidden or less commonly known facts.
+Advanced planning will ultimately reward you both financially and emotionally.

-If you are traveling with children and/or your beloved pets, there is detailed information on how to ensure they have a safe adventure.
+If you are traveling with children and/or your beloved pets, there’s detailed information that will help ensure they have a safe adventure.

 Stumbling upon the unexpected should become a treasured memory — not the culprit that ruins your trip.

-Accessibility for the disabled differs from what you can expect in the U.S. Having an accurate picture of the country you are traveling to will produce real expectations.
+Accessibility for people with disabilities differs from what you can expect in the U.S. Having an accurate picture of the country you travel to will produce real expectations.
 This will help alleviate disappointment.
-You’ll be ready to adapt to new customs and overcome the challenges that come when visiting a foreign country.
+You’ll be ready to adapt to new customs and overcome the challenges of visiting a foreign country.

 While at an international corporation (and as a traveler myself), it was my responsibility to stay within the budget and ensure the safety and health of our employees.
 I let experience and research be my guide.
 I wrote corporate travel manuals, researched countries and their entry/exit requirements, established travel and medical insurance plans, and provided assistance to employees facing hardships abroad.
 We had corporate travelers who experienced medical emergencies, injuries, car accidents, were victims of crime, and even an unlawful arrest.